ycherkes/ObjectDumper/README.md

 [![installs](https://img.shields.io/visual-studio-marketplace/i/YevhenCherkes.YellowFlavorObjectDumper?label=Installs&style=for-the-badge)](https://marketplace.visualstudio.com/items?itemName=YevhenCherkes.YellowFlavorObjectDumper)

 A Visual Studio 2022 extension.
-Dumps the objects from the debugging session in the next formats: CSharp, VB, JSON, YAML, and XML.
+Dumps the objects from the debugging session in the next formats: C#, VB, JSON, YAML, and XML.

 It opens the dumped object in a separate document window.